meganz/mpenc_doc/source/protocol.rst

 on this, we can ensure end-to-end reliability and consistency.
 We take much inspiration from the core ideas of TCP_.

-We require every message (those we send, *and* those we receive) to be acked by all recipients; if we (as the local user) don't observe these within a timeout, we warn the human user.
-We may also occasionally resend the packets of these messages, possibly including others' packets that we received.
-Resends are all based on implicit signals; we have no explicit resend requests as in OldBlue.
+We require every message (those we write, *and* those we read) to be acked by all (other) readers; if we don't observe these within a timeout, we warn the user.
+We may occasionally resend the packets of those messages (the subjects of such warnings), including those authored by others.
+Resends are all based on implicit conditions; we have no explicit resend requests as in OldBlue.

-To ensure that we ack everything that everyone sent, we also occassionally send out acks automatically outside of the user's control.
-Due to strong ordering, acks are transitive (i.e. implicitly ack all of its ancestors) and thus these auto-acks can be delayed, to ack several messages at once and reduce volume.
+To ensure we ack everything that everyone wrote, we also occassionally send acks automatically outside of the user's control.
+Due to strong ordering, acks are transitive (i.e. implicitly ack all of its ancestors) and thus auto-acks can be delayed to "batch" ack several messages at once and reduce volume.

-There are more considerations, to avoid perpetual reacking-of-acks but ensure that the final messages of a session, or of a busy period within a session, are actually fully-acked.
-This includes a formal session "shutdown" process.
+We develop some extra details to avoid perpetual reacking-of-acks, yet ensure that the final messages of a session, or of a busy period within a session, are actually fully-acked.
+We also include a formal session "shutdown" process.

 For a more detailed exploration, including resend algorithms, timing concepts, different ack semantics, why we must have end-to-end authenticated reliability,